incoming-inc/ios-template-app/faq.md

 * **Which version of Apple XCode is supported by the template apps?**

-	XCode 6.0 and above
+	XCode 8.0 and above

 * **I don't see much notification activity**

-	When testing, remember that if you kill the app by swiping up in the task switcher, iOS  will not relaunch the app in response to notifications or background fetch.
+	When testing, remember that if you kill the app by swiping up in the task switcher,  iOS  will not relaunch the app in response to   background fetch.

 * **Does the SDK require access to the user's location, motion data ?**

 	No, this is optional, to improve the accuracy of Push Video Notifications.

 * **I have configured the widget as per instructions, but when I tap on it, the app opens and the video does not play**